-I acknowledge that this offer of employment is not a contract for employment for any specified period of time and that my employment with (parish/school/network) is "at will" and may be terminated a any time, for any reason, by myself or parish/school/school/network.
+not a contract for employment for any specified period of time and that my employment with (parish/school/network) is "at will" and may be terminated at any time, for any reason, by myself or parish/school/school/network.

 The employee should sign, date, and return the offer letter.
 The employer will sign upon receipt from the employee.